 Can you explain Timeframe for Conversion?

-- Microsoft Excel Interview Questions and Answers
+Microsoft Outlook Interview Questions and Answers